<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 Brand Icon

-Do you dream of your company website appearing at the top of Google results?
-You're not alone.
-Today, having a working knowledge of search engine optimization (SEO) is non-negotiable if you want your business to rank on page one.
-But, if hearing SEO lingo sounds more like Greek, don't get frustrated and throw in the towel.
+Today, understanding search engine optimization (SEO) is essential if you want your business to rank on page one.
+But if SEO jargon sounds like a foreign language to you, don't get frustrated and throw in the towel.
 We've created this glossary to help.

 When it comes to SEO for beginners, it’s hard to have an idea of where to start with your planning and strategies if you don’t have a solid idea of what key terms mean.
-In this blog, we'll go through the 20 most important and most commonly used SEO terms to help you get started, including:
+In this blog, we'll go through the 20 most important and commonly used SEO terms to help you get started, including:

-1. Search engine optimization (SEO)
+1. Search engine optimization

 2. On-page SEO